memory-map files are tree-structured descriptions of the target memory map.

 Size

-An optional decimal value specifying the size in bytes of the program section.
+- An optional decimal value specifying the size in bytes of

 Load

-Specifies whether the section should be loaded by the debugger.
+- Specifies whether the section should be loaded by

 Alignment